01 Sep Building Successful Value-Based Partnerships

 - Consumer Engagement in Benefit Design: This set of six principles is designed to help guide payers, purchasers, and providers in their efforts to better integrate consumer needs and preferences into insurance benefit design, promoting a holistic consumer experience.

-- Principles for Consumerism in Value-Based Care: This set of seven principles aims to ensure consumerism approaches are patient-centered and equitable and therefore reflect approaches which truly empower patients as partners in their care.
+- Principles for Consumerism in Value-Based Care: This set of seven principles aims to ensure consumerism approaches are patient-centered and equitable and therefore reflect approaches that truly empower patients as partners in their care.

 Partnerships with Public Health & Social Services

 - Partnering to Catalyze Comprehensive Community Wellness: This framework is designed to help catalyze and facilitate collaborative working relationships between the public health and health care sectors and outlines essential elements of collaboration and presents key tactics and strategies for forming or reshaping effective partnerships.
-HCTTF developed with framework in collaboration with the Public Health Leadership Forum with support from the Robert Wood Johnson Foundation.
+HCTTF developed with a framework in collaboration with the Public Health Leadership Forum with support from the Robert Wood Johnson Foundation.

 - Social Services Integration Framework: This framework challenges organizations to think beyond traditional clinical settings and to simultaneously address social needs and social determinants of health that affect population health.
 It helps organizations identify their target population, understand the available resources, and develop an effective integration model.